 - In iTaskX Pro choose "Task Sheet" > "Cost Table" in the "Views" toolbar icon.
 With iTaskX Standard choose "Gantt Chart" > "Cost Table" in the "Views" toolbar icon. - 2.
-In the "View Options and Styles" window 🔄 activate the "Show Project Summary" check box. - 3.
+In the "View Options and Styles" window & activate the "Show Project Summary" check box. - 3.
 Review the variance fields in the "Project Summary" row.

-• To review cost variances in a timeframe like days, weeks, quarters or year, choose the "Gantt Chart" in the "Views" toolbar icon, open the "Graph" area with the "Layout" Loolbar icon.
+• To review cost variances in a timeframe like days, weeks, quarters or year, choose the "Gantt Chart" in the "Views" toolbar icon, open the "Graph" area using the button - in the footer of the window.
 After that add a summary graph by pressing the "+" button under the "Graph" area.
 In the upcoming pop-over choose the "Cost" value and add a second value "Base Cost".
 New projects, also from custom templates, will always start on the current date.
 However, you can change the project start date any time: